zcash/halo2/book/src/background/fields.md

 In the previous section we said that $\alpha$ is a generator of the $(p - 1)$-order multiplicative group $\mathbb{F}_p^\times$.
-This group has _composite_ order, and so by the Chinese remainder theorem[^chinese-remainder] it has strict subgroups.
+This group has _composite_ order, and so by the Chinese remainder theorem[^chinese-remainder] it has proper subgroups.
 As an example let's imagine that $p = 11$, and so $p - 1$ factors into $5 \cdot 2$.
 Thus, there is a generator $\beta$ of the $5$-order subgroup and a generator $\gamma$ of the $2$-order subgroup.
 All elements in $\mathbb{F}_p^\times$, therefore, can be written uniquely as